gigitux/gutenberg/packages/components/CONTRIBUTING.md

 		) { /* ... */ }
 		```

-	7. If the component doesn't forwards its ref yet, wrap the component in a `forwardRed` call.
+	7. If the component doesn't forward its ref yet, wrap the component in a `forwardRef` call.
 Alternatively, if you want to take advantage of the [Context system](#context-system), you can use the `contextConnect` utility function (which also takes care of adding ref forwarding)

 		```jsx
 		// With `forwardRef`